MachineLearningForAll/MachineLearningForAll.github.io/offerings.md

 ## **Core Offerings**

-### 1. **Course Design and Delivery**
+### 1. **Machine Learning Curriculum Design and Delivery**
-I specialize in creating and delivering high-quality courses in the areas of:
+I have designed and implemented several courses that can form the backbone of machine learning curricula (Bachelor and Master level).
+These courses cover the basic theory and practical methods for optimization, machine learning and artificial intelligence.
+I have also designed and co-taught the summer school  [**Human-Centered Machine Learning**](assets/HCLSS.pdf) offered at Aalto University in 2022 for the [**European University Networks for Innovation, Technology and Engineering (Unite!)**](https://www.unite-university.eu/).

+For example
 - **Machine Learning**: Including foundational courses and advanced topics such as [Federated Learning](https://github.com/alexjungaalto/FederatedLearning).
 - **Artificial Intelligence**: Covering modern AI methodologies and practical applications.
 - **Optimization and Data Science**: With a focus on real-world applications for large-scale datasets.

-###  **Custom Workshops and Seminars**.
+###  **Customised Tutorials, Seminars and Workshops for Industry**.
 [Here are more details.](/ml-bootcamp/)
 - **Executive Education**: Led tailored programs like "Diploma in Artificial Intelligence" for [Aalto Executive Education](https://www.aaltoee.fi/)
 - **International Bootcamps**: Facilitated intensive learning experiences such as the "Machine Learning and Artificial Intelligence Workshop" at Salo IoT campus.
-- **Summer Schools**: Designed and taught innovative programs like "Human-Centered Machine Learning" offered within the European university alliance [Unite!](/assets/HCLSS.pdf)
+- **Summer Schools**: Designed and taught innovative programs like ""

 ### 3. **Thesis Supervision**
 With extensive experience supervising over [100 Master’s theses](/assets/MasterThesisSupervisedNov24.pdf), I provide guidance on topics such as:
 - Machine learning applications (e.g., Federated Learning, Network Intrusion Detection).
 - AI in industry contexts (e.g., Art Fraud Detection, Predictive Maintenance).
 - Advanced research in Explainable AI and Reinforcement Learning.